openlegend/core-rules/core/src/02-actions-attributes/01-chapter-two.md

 ### Presence

 Presence is the social attribute of leadership and charisma.
 A character with a high Presence will be able to attract powerful allies, inspire followers, and strike fear in the hearts of enemies.
-You will make a Presence check whenever you are attempting to sway others with your force of personality, such as when making speeches, singing ballads, or staring down a foe.
+You will make a Presence roll whenever you are attempting to sway others with your force of personality, such as when making speeches, singing ballads, or staring down a foe.

 #### Challenging Test of Presence (CR 15)